 Copper in autotransformer / copper in two winding transformer

 = 1 – ( 2T2I1 / ( T1I1 + T2I2 ) )

 The Ratio = 1 – ( 2T2I1 / 2T1I1 ) = 1 – ( T2/T1 )

 As the space for the second winding need not be there, the window space can be less for an autotransformer, giving some saving in the lamination weight also.
 The larger the ratio of the voltages, smaller is the savings.
 As T2 approaches T1 the savings become significant.
 Thus autotransformers become ideal choice for close ratio transformations.

 The autotransformer shown in Figure 2 above is connected as a boosting autotransformer because the series winding boosts the output voltage.
 Care must be exercised when discussing ‘‘primary’’ and ‘‘secondary’’ voltages in relationship to windings in an autotransformer.

-In two-winding transformers, the primary voltage is associated with the primary winding, the secondary voltage is associated with the secondary winding, and the primary voltage is normally considered to be greater than the secondary voltage.
 In the case of a boosting autotransformer, however, the primary (or high) voltage is associated with the series winding, and the secondary (or low) voltage is associated with the common winding; but the voltage across the common winding is higher than across the series winding.